Department of Otolaryngology

 Our clinical commitment is strengthened by Mass.
 Eye and Ear’s robust research presence.
 Our large, productive community of otolaryngology researchers has a long history of medical breakthroughs, including the discovery of stem cells in the adult inner ear and the ability to screen infants at birth for deafness.
 Together, our physicians and scientists are working to advance the care we provide to our patients.

-In recognition of our strong commitment to our patients, U.S. News & World Report has consistently ranked Mass.
-Eye and Ear in the top five hospitals in the nation (and #1 in New England) for otolaryngology care in their annual hospital survey.
+In recognition of our strong commitment to our patients, U.S. News & World Report ranked Mass.
+Eye and Ear as the #6 hospital in the nation for otolaryngology care in their 2018–2019 hospital survey.